shavz/shiveenp.com/content/uses/index.md

 ## Software

 I have only listed main highlights here.
 For a more comprehensive listing - my dotfiles can be found [here](https://github.com/shavz/dotfiles).
-Feel free to take things from it as I have done from so many other amazing people out there.
+Feel free to copy anything you find interesting, as I have done from so many other amazing people out there.

 ### Development Tools